soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Milestones-DestinyPublicMilestoneChallenge.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 A Milestone can have many Challenges.
-Challenges are just extra Objectives that providea fun way to mix-up play and provide extra rewards.
+Challenges are just extra Objectives that provide a fun way to mix-up play and provide extra rewards.

 ## Schema
 * **Schema Type:** Class